Launching a Podcast

 Adding new information to your RSS feed is simple if you use a podcast hosting service.
 Simply use the host’s platform to upload your audio file.
 The host will update your feed with the new episode for the podcast listening platforms to find.

-To function properly, a podcast RSS feed needs information like a title, description, artwork, category, language, and explicit rating.
+To function properly, an RSS feed needs information like a title, description, artwork, category, language, and explicit rating.
 The RSS requirements for Apple Podcasts have become the standard for podcasting.

 Ahah, yes, many of them do.

-Like other content-based endeavours, podcasts typically earn money through sponsorships (advertising).
+Like other content-based endeavours, shows typically earn money through sponsorships (advertising).
 They can also generate income through affiliate partnerships, paid private memberships, merchandise, digital products, and other ways.

 What Podcasting Equipment Do You Need?